 Keith Wheaton

-Dr. Keith Wheaton, a Professor in the Translational and Molecular Medicine (TMM) program, is celebrated for his innovative approach and unwavering dedication to his students.
+Dr. Wheaton, a Professor in the Department of Biochemistry, Microbiology and Immunology Translational and in the Molecular Medicine program, is celebrated for his innovative approach and unwavering dedication to his students.
 He plays a key role in shaping and delivering courses such as Cancer Biology and Metabolism, breaking down complex concepts into engaging and accessible material.

 His dynamic teaching style, featuring classroom discussions, learner-led seminars and case-solving sessions, has transformed the learning experience within the MMT.
 Beyond the classroom, Dr. Wheaton is actively involved in student research, often collaborating on publications.
 A recipient of numerous awards for excellence in teaching, including the 2021 Educator of the Year, Dr. Wheaton is also known for his support of students, guiding them in their professional development.